tanishq-ctrl/BIG4-UAE-BANKS-Stock-Price-Prediction/README.md

 **Visualization:**
 The **"Actual vs. Predicted Prices Over Time"** chart compares historical and forecasted prices, highlighting the model's strengths and weaknesses.
 The **"Absolute Error by Forecast Type and Bank Name"** bar chart emphasizes the challenges in long-term forecasting.

 ---

-### **Visual Storytelling**

-#### **1. Bank Stock Trends:**
-- Use **line charts** to narrate the growth story of UAE banks, focusing on pivotal years such as 2021, when prices peaked for ENBD and FAB.
-Highlight the gradual stabilization post-2021.

-#### **2. Trading Volume as a Confidence Indicator:**
-- Leverage **scatter plots** and **bar charts** to explain the relationship between price and trading activity.
-Emphasize FAB’s leadership in both metrics and DIB’s strong trading volume despite lower prices.

-#### **3. Macroeconomic Impact:**
-- Showcase the **DFM Index vs. Brent Oil Prices** bar chart to connect stock market performance with macroeconomic factors.
-Use this to explain how oil dependency drives market trends in the UAE.

-#### **4. Prediction Analysis:**
-- Combine **actual vs. predicted price line charts** with **absolute error bar charts** to explain the forecasting model's performance.
-Highlight the accuracy of daily predictions and the challenges of monthly forecasting, particularly for volatile stocks like ENBD.

-#### **5. Moving Average Stability:**
-- Use the **moving average trends** chart to demonstrate the steady growth of stock prices over time, making a case for long-term investment stability in the UAE banking sector.

----

-This comprehensive storytelling approach ensures that the insights and visualizations are engaging, easy to understand, and provide actionable takeaways for your GitHub audience.
-Let me know if you’d like me to refine any specific sections!

-### **Visual Storytelling**
-Visualizations played a vital role in communicating insights:
-- **Line Charts:** To compare actual vs. predicted prices over time.
-- **Scatter Plots:** To analyze residuals and forecast accuracy.
-- **Bar Charts:** To highlight errors across banks and prediction types.
-- **Heatmaps:** To visualize year-on-year price changes across banks.

-Explore the interactive dashboards and code implementations in the repository to dive deeper into the findings.

----